-The directors are responsible for preparing the Regulatory Accounts, including the Strategic Report, the Directors' Report and the Corporate Governance Statement in accordance with standard condition 44 of the Licence.
-Consequently, the directors are required to prepare the Regulatory Accounts in accordance with International Financial Reporting Standards ("IFRS").
-These Regulatory Accounts have been prepared on a consistent basis with those for the year ended 31 March 2014.
+The directors are responsible for preparing the Regulatory Accounts, including the Strategic Report, the Directors' Report and the Corporate Governance Statement in accordance with standard condition 44 of the Licence and in accordance with International Financial Reporting Standards ("IFRS").
+These Regulatory Accounts have been prepared on a consistent basis with those for the year ended 31 March 2015.